hug-sch/hug-sch.github.io/content/pp/account.md

----
++++
-title: Types of accounts
+title =  "Types of accounts"
-date: 2023-05-30
+date =  "2023-05-30"
-lastMod: 2023-06-20
+lastMod =  "2023-06-20"
-categories: ["PortfolioPerformance"]
+categories =  ["PortfolioPerformance"]
-math:
+math = ""
-cover:
+cover = ""
----
++++
 An account is a collection of [transactions](/pp/transaction).
-These could be buy and sell transactions of securities (shares, …) in case of a Securities account or the withdrawal and deposit of money for a Deposit account.
-Each account has a default [currency]()attached.
+These could be buy and sell transactions of securities (shares, …) in case of a Securities account or the withdrawal and deposit of money for a Deposit account.<!--more--> Each account has a default [currency]()attached.
 As part of the installation procedure, you should already have created at least one Securities account and one Deposit account.

 PP has two main type accounts: Securities and Deposit accounts.
 They are rather well described in the [Guide on getting started]([https://forum.portfolio-performance.info/t/guide-on-getting-started/5390#accounts-6]) of Thomas (Contributor).
 Unfortunately, the internal bookmark to the Accounts section doesn't work; you have to scroll quite a bit down.